Lab-Grown/Synthetic, Imitation, and Assembled Gemstones: An Introduction

 Humans have pondered gemstone synthesis since Theophrastus postulated in 315 BCE that crystals are produced from “the solidification of fluids; some through the action of heat, others through cold, and probably some by both means” (Nassau, 3).
 He even believed that amber solidifies lynx urine!

-The gemstone creation theory did much better 400 years later when Pliny the Elder wrote in his famous tome that crystal is a form of ice.
-Fast-forward to the mid-19th century, when gem sources and mines decreased productivity, and scientific advancement was in a Renaissance with the Industrial Revolution.
+The gemstone creation theory gained significant traction 400 years later, when Pliny the Elder wrote in his famous tome that crystal is a form of ice.
+Fast-forward to the mid-19th century, when gem sources and mines experienced decreased productivity, and scientific advancement was in a Renaissance era, following the Industrial Revolution.

 By 1905, Auguste Victor Louis Verneuil synthesized the first jewelry-caliber ruby and spinel.
-His scientific studies in the late 1800s were the genesis of modern gemstone synthesis.
+His scientific studies in the late 1800s laid the groundwork for modern gemstone synthesis.
 A few years later, in 1911, he created the first synthetic sapphire and spinel using the same techniques.

 After WWII, the General Electric company successfully created the first lab-grown diamond in 1955.
 In fact, synthetics were widely popular during both World Wars because they were affordable, and most gem and mineral trading routes were disrupted during wartime.